-X-23 has received extensive training in armed and unarmed combat, and is an expert in a number of martial arts, as well as in the performance of black ops missions.
+Laura has received extensive training in armed and unarmed combat, and is an expert in a number of martial arts, as well as in the performance of black ops missions.
 She's skilled and crafty enough to have defeated Lady Deathstrike, stalemate her brother in Daken, hold her own against her father, Raze, and even outmaneuver Hydra Steve Rogers.
 She is an expert assassin, and has had espionage training.
 She possesses a facility for languages, and has displayed the ability to speak English, French, Japanese and Arabic with some degree of fluency.
 It is possible that she speaks other languages that have not yet been displayed.
-X-23 is also very intelligent, and presumably has a detailed knowledge base in anatomy and torture.
+Laura is also very intelligent, and presumably has a detailed knowledge base in anatomy and torture.

-Despite being incredibly hard to kill, X-23 does have her weaknesses.
+Despite being incredibly hard to kill, Laura does have her weaknesses.
 The Facility created a specific chemical called the Trigger Scent in order to make her kill targets she was unwilling to kill.
-The Trigger Scent sends X-23 into berserker rage, in which she can't distinguish friend of foe and kills everyone she sees.
+The Trigger Scent sends Laura into berserker rage, in which she can't distinguish friend of foe and kills everyone she sees.
 In All New Wolverine, she was however, able to break the hold the scent has over her and is no longer affected by it.
-She is also weak to powerful energy blasts as well She shares some common weaknesses with Wolverine due to her nature as a clone.
-Due to the lack of an adamantium skeleton, X-23 is more susceptible to decapitation than Wolverine.
-Her healing factor can be bypassed a few ways; it can be overtaxed, making it harder for her to heal; Carbonadium introduced into the system is poisonous and can stop healing factors if not hinder them to a near useless level; also, the Muramasa blade is a weapon forged from a portion of Wolverine's soul, and it slows down healing factors.
+She is also weak to powerful energy blasts.
+She shares some common weaknesses with Wolverine due to her nature as a clone.
+Due to the lack of an adamantium skeleton, Laura is more susceptible to decapitation than Wolverine.
+Her healing factor can also be bypassed a few ways; it can be overtaxed, making it harder for her to heal; Carbonadium introduced into the system is poisonous and can stop healing factors if not hinder them to a near useless level; also, the Muramasa blade is a weapon forged from a portion of Wolverine's soul, and it slows down healing factors.